MicrosoftDocs/dynamics-365-project-operations/articles/actuals/connectingactuals.md

 1. Submission of a time entry causes two journal lines to be created: one for cost and one for unbilled sales.
 2. Eventual approval of the time entry causes two actuals to be created: one for cost and one for unbilled sales.
 These 2 actuals are linked using transaction connections.
 3. When the user creates a project invoice, the invoice line transaction is created by using data from the unbilled sales actual.
-4. When the invoice is confirmed, two new actuals are created: an unbilled sales reversal and a billed sales actual.
+4. When the invoice is confirmed, this creates two new actuals : an unbilled sales reversal and a billed sales actual.
 The unbilled sales reversal and the original unbilled sales actual are connected using reversing transaction connections.
 The billed sales and the original unbilled sales actuals are also connected to show the links between what was once backlog or work in progress (WIP) revenue to what is now billed revenue.

 Each event in the processing workflow triggers the creation of records in the **Transaction connection** table.
 This helps to build a trace of the relationships between the records that are created across time entry, journal line, actual, and invoice line details.